solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 FinanceInsight access to that data across her two pods.

-Since she has a lot of other data in her pod that isn't finance related, she needs to grant FinanceInsight access only to exactly the data it needs.
+Since she has a lot of other data in her pod that isn't finance related, she wants to grant FinanceInsight access only to exactly the data it needs.

 Because there's a lot of finance data spread across her pods, along with some data that is related in context, she needs help to make sure that she's